 I designed and implemented a new approach for applying style transfers to 360 pictures and video.
 Using contemporary and historical paintings and images from Google Street View, I created art that encourages viewers to appreciate what is beautiful or poignant about the modern world, and to see it with new eyes.

 In 2008 I built a fully automated computer program that could make (real) money on its own by trading securities in a small market called the Iowa Electronic Markets.
 The securities were linked to 2008 Presidential election.
-In 2012 I published a research paper explaining the results and details about how the system worked.
+In 2011 I published a research paper explaining the results and details about how the system worked.

 I created another Processing library called ColorBlindness.
 This is a stripped-down fork of the Camera3D code that provides tools for simulating color blindness and performing daltonization.
 Included are some educational color blindness utilities to help users explore color disabilities.
-My library also comes with tools for picking colors that would be confusing to a color blind person.
-With a little bit of thought, one can use these to create something that I call "pseudoisochromatic art," or art that can only be properly experienced by a color blind person.

 A data representation project using live or recorded mouse and keyboard activity.
 Characteristics such as mouse position and keystrokes are manifested as colored lines and shapes.
 The background of my computer is created in real-time in response to user input.
 When I turn on my computer the background is black, but it quickly evolves into a unique visualization depicting my interaction with the computer.

 I have an odd fascination with connect the dots puzzles.
 I have designed a bunch of these over the years and have used them for the front cover of my holiday cards and the back of my personal cards.
 I think they are a great way to engage people in a creative manner using something that people don't usually pay much attention to.